 \section{Related work}

-\paragraph{Continuity and convergence.} \citet{Zhang07} gave a sharpened version of (\ref{eq:CT}) and \citet{ho2010interplay} presented analogous bounds; \citet{Audenaert07} proved a non-commutative generalization. \citet[Theorem 5]{DBLP:journals/tit/Sason13} upper-bounds $|\ent(\bmu)-\ent(\bnu)|$ in terms of quantities related to $\nrm{\bmu-\bnu}_1$, where (at most) one of them is allowed to have infinite support.
-Even though $\ent(\cdot)$ is not continuous on $\Delta_\N$, the plug-in estimate $\ent(\empdist)$ converges to $\ent(\bmu)$ almost surely and in $L_2$ \citep{antos2001convergence}. \cite{silva2018shannon} studied a variety of restrictions on distributions over infinite alphabets to derive strong consistency results and rates of convergence.
+\paragraph*{Continuity, convergence, moments of information} \citet{Zhang07} gave a sharpened version of (\ref{eq:CT}) and \citet{ho2010interplay} presented analogous bounds; \citet{Audenaert07} proved a non-commutative generalization. \citet[Theorem 5]{DBLP:journals/tit/Sason13} upper-bounds $|\ent(\bmu)-\ent(\bnu)|$ in terms of quantities related to $\nrm{\bmu-\bnu}_1$, where (at most) one of them is allowed to have infinite support.
+Even though $\ent(\cdot)$ is not continuous on $\Delta_\N$, the plug-in estimate $\ent(\empdist)$ converges to $\ent(\bmu)$ almost surely and in $L_2$ \citep{antos2001convergence}. \citet{silva2018shannon} studied a variety of restrictions on distributions over infinite alphabets to derive strong consistency results and rates of convergence.
 Moments of information were apparently first defined in \citet{1053843}.

-\paragraph{Entropy estimation.} Recent surveys of entropy estimation results may be found in \citet{jiao2015minimax,verdu2019empirical}.
+\paragraph*{Entropy estimation} Recent surveys of entropy estimation results may be found in \citet{jiao2015minimax,verdu2019empirical}.
 The finite-alphabet case is particularly well-understood.
 For fixed alphabet size $d<\infty$, the plug-in estimate is asymptotically minimax optimal \citep{paninski2003estimation}. \citet{paninski2004estimating} non-constructively established the existence of a sublinear (in $d$) entropy estimator.
 The optimal dependence on $d$ (at fixed accuracy) was settled by \citet{valiant2011clt,valiant2017estimating} as being $\Theta(d/\log d)$.

 The $\Theta(d/\log d)$ dependence on the alphabet size is also relevant in the so-called {\em high dimensional} asymptotic regime, where $d$ grows with $n$.
 Here, the plug-in estimate is no longer optimal, and more sophisticated techniques are called for \citep{valiant2011clt,valiant2011power,valiant2017estimating}.
 The works of \citet{wu2016minimax,jiao2015minimax, han2015adaptive, jiao2017maximum} characterized the minimax rates for the high-dimensional regime: a small additive error of $\eps$ requires $\Theta(d/\eps\log d)$ samples.
 Building off of these polynomial-approximation based constructions, \citet{acharya2017unified} design an additional optimal estimator, this one based on a profile maximum likelihood approach that can also estimate a variety of other important statistics. \citet{fukuchi2017minimax,fukuchi2018minimax} generalize the optimal estimators to estimate any additive functional, recovering in particular the optimal rates for entropy. \citet{acharya2019estimating} modify these optimal estimators with the added goal of low space complexity.